anosillus/notebook.vim/README.md

 # Vim-ipynb

 - 　This is fork of [szymonmaszke/vimpyter](https://github.com/szymonmaszke/vimpyter).
-- 　This plugin enable vim to open ipynb as Python file.
+- 　This fork enable us to open ipynb as Python file in vim.
-- 　After you edit ipynb file as Python file, your file would be save as ipynb file.
+- 　After you edit ipynb file as Python file, your edit would be save as ipynb file.

 ## Installation